How AI Chatbot is Transforming the Future of Supply Chain and Logistics Industry

 7. Reducing Operational Costs and Increasing Efficiency

 AI chatbots provide cost savings by automating manual processes and reducing the need for human intervention.
-They can handle a range of tasks that would otherwise require substantial human resources, such as answering customer inquiries, tracking shipments, and managing orders.

 Key Benefits: